Manveer119/Portfolio/README.md

 ## Objective

-My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
+My journey in Information Technology has led me to develop a passion for data analysis, and I am now eager to transition into this field.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]